fscrock/heroku-geo-buildpack/README.md

 =====================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) that vendors main geo/gis libraries like geos, proj and gdal.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) that vendors main geo/gis libraries like geos, proj.

 It is meant to be used in conjunction with other buildpacks as part of a [multi-buildpack](https://github.com/ddollar/heroku-buildpack-multi).